-I would like to welcome students and parents to the Davidson Fine Arts Choral site.
-I am thrilled and excited to begin my fourth year at DFA.
-I have been planning music and activities for you all this summer and look forward to a year of making music and artistry with you.
+Welcome to the Davidson Fine Arts Choral Department.
+I am thrilled and excited to begin my 6th year at DFA.
+I look forward to a year of making music with you.

-Congratulations on being a member of the Davidson Choral Program.
-You are a part of a wonderful, world-class choral program at Davidson Fine Arts...in fact, the #1 Choral Program in the United States.
+You are a part of a wonderful, world-class choral tradition at Davidson Fine Arts.
+It’s the #1 Choral Program in the United States.
 Don’t just take my word for it, though.
-The Davidson Chorale Program won the 2004 and 2005 Grammy Award for the top U.S. music program, forcing the Grammy Foundation to revamp their rules so that Davidson couldn’t win it every year.
-We at Davidson are committed to upholding that standard of excellence.
-The Davidson Treble Chorus is the first step on a 5 or 6 year journey through this amazing program!
-Former members of the Choral Program have gone on to graduate from Davidson, receive substantial vocal and music scholarships in college, and pursue performance careers at the highest level of accomplishment!
-The musical instruction and grounding that you will receive as a member of the choir will be the basis for significant musical growth and the performance opportunities will be some of the most important in your life!
+The Davidson Chorale won the 2004 and 2005 Grammy Award for the top U.S. music program, forcing the Grammy Foundation to revamp their rules so Davidson couldn’t win it every year.
+DFA Faculty members are committed to upholding that standard of excellence.
+The Davidson Treble Chorus is the first step in a 5 or 6 year journey through this amazing program!
+Members of the Choral Department have received substantial vocal and music scholarships in college, pursuing performance careers at the highest level!
+The musical foundation and instruction you will receive as a member of the choir will impact you for a lifetime.

 Phillip Streetman holds an undergraduate degree from Georgia Southwestern State University in Americus, GA and studied under Dr. Ned DeJournett, Dr. Deanna Weber and professional opera baritone Mr. Mark Walters.
 While matriculating, Mr. Streetman also served as the school’s concert choir accompanist.
 After college, he was requested to be the Middle School Choral Clinician and High School Choral accompanist for the Mid-Summer music summer camp at Wesleyan College.
 Streetman earned his Master’s Degree in Music Education from the University of Georgia in 2004 and his Education Specialist Degree from Augusta State University in 2009.